Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Society & WTF · Sky Oddities · Earth Oddities

 - Natural contributors: shallow quakes/cryoseisms, meteor airbursts, atmospheric ducting of distant explosions.

-- What to do: note exact time & location, look for a flash/smoke/outage, check seismic & flight/rocket logs, compare with our primers, and send us a report.
+- What to do: note exact time & location, look for a flash/smoke/outage, check seismic and flight/rocket activity, compare with the sub-hubs below, and send us a report.

 ❓ What Are Mystery Blasts?

-They are events that sound and feel like large explosions—sometimes strong enough to trigger car alarms or crack plaster—yet leave officials with no debris field, no burn marks, and no accident report.
+Mystery blasts are events that sound and feel like large explosions — sometimes strong enough to trigger car alarms or crack plaster — yet leave officials with no debris field, no burn marks, and no accident report.
 In some cities they repeat seasonally or arrive in short “waves.”

 🔊 How They Sound & Feel